 Council marks Holocaust Memorial Day

-We hosted this year's Holocaust Memorial Day event on Monday 23 January, the first time the event has been marked in person since 2020.
+We hosted this year's Holocaust Memorial Day event on Monday 22 January.

-The memorial event, held at Calderwood Lodge Primary School, was an evening of music and stories which highlighted the true horror of the Holocaust and subsequent genocides.
+The memorial event, held at the Calderwood Lodge and St Clare's Primary School joint campus, was an evening of music and stories which highlighted the true horror of the Holocaust and subsequent genocides.

-Pupils from Barrhead and Mearns Castle High Schools spoke of their learnings through the Lessons from Auschwitz project and the Anne Frank Trust.
+Pupils from St Ninian's and Mearns Castle High Schools spoke of their learnings through the Holocaust Educational Trust and the Anne Frank Trust.